 Potential corporatization: Corporatization is one reason for the sharp rise in cost of educational materials.
-There is concern that as companies like Amazon take on OERs, they will also monopolize or otherwise limit the openness of the open education model.
-For more on this issue, see this statement by the International Publishers Association and this counterpoint.
+There is concern that, as companies like Amazon take on OER, they will also monopolize or otherwise limit the openness of the OER.

-Quality issues: OERs may be produced with little added support for copy-editing and design.
+Quality issues: OER may be produced with little added support for copy-editing and design.
 In addition, some may not be updated as frequently as the education community might like.
-For more about evaluating OERs, see this toolkit by JISC.
-Another project that is addressing quality issues in OERs is Open Textbook Library at the University of Minnesota.
-The Open Textbook Library allows educators to review open textbooks using a rubric citing ten criteria.

-Time: Creating and/or locating existing OERs can be extremely time-consuming.
-For this reason, libraries, administrators, and instructional designers at various institutions are increasingly providing support for faculty members who wish to use OERs in their courses.
+Time: Creating and/or locating existing OER can be extremely time-consuming.
+For this reason, libraries, administrators, and instructional designers at various institutions are increasingly providing support for faculty members who wish to use OER in their courses.